hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 5. **swirlds-crypto-pairings-api**: Gradle module for the Bilinear Pairings API.
 Minimizes the impact of adding or removing implementations.
 6. **swirlds-crypto-altbn128**: Gradle module that will implement the Bilinear Pairings API using alt-bn128 elliptic curve.
    That curve has been chosen due to EVM support.
 The arkworks rust library will provide the underlying cryptography implementation.
-   The module will include Java and Rust codes that will be compiled for all possible system architectures and distributed in a jar under a predefined structure.
+   The module will include Java and Rust code that will be compiled for all supported system architectures and distributed in a jar with a predefined structure.

 ### Handling of multilanguage modules and native code distribution
-The code provided by this solution will include multilanguage modules (rust + java).
-Rust code needs to be compiled into binary libraries and accessed through JNI.
+The software provided by this approach will require multi-language modules (rust + java).
+Rust code must be compiled into binary libraries and accessed through JNI.
-Given the non-GA state of Project Panama, this proposal does not consider it, but it has not been discarded for future change proposals.
+Given the immature state of development, Project Panama is not considered for this proposal; but Project Panama may be considered for future development.

 There are two possible ways of loading libraries and accessing them through JNI
-1) Libraries are installed in the SO and referenced through the classpath.
+1) Libraries are installed on the system as shared object(SO) libraries and found via the classpath and system library path.
-2) Distributed with the application jars, unzipped, and loaded in runtime.
+2) Distributed with the application jars, unpacked, and loaded at runtime.

 We want to ensure that dependent software does not require the installation of any additional dependencies other than those distributed in the jars, so we are choosing option 2.